-Debt-Equity Ratio Improved due to decrease in debt and increase in other equity due to Equity component of Interest free loan from Holding Company in the current year.
-Debt Service Coverage Ratio Improved due to an increase in principal repayments in the current year Return on Equity Ratio Improved due to reduction in losses in the current year.
-Net profit ratio Improved due to reduction in losses in the current year Net capital turnover ratio Improved due to increase in revenue from operations due to improvement in business
+Current Ratio Decreased due to decrease in balance of cash & cash equivalents.
+Debt Service Coverage Ratio Decreased due to an increase in principal repayments in the current year Return on Equity Ratio Improved due to profit in the current year.
+Trade Receivables turnover ratio vables turnover ratio Increased due to increase in revenue from operations Net profit rates Improved due to profit in the current year.
+Net capital turnover ratio Improved due to increase in revenue from operations Return on Capital employed Capital employed Improved due to profit jo the current year.